 - Global Business Practicum 12.5 pts

 This subject provides an insight into the complexities and challenges of making business decisions in an international setting.
 Students will be assigned in small groups to research a business problem in an international context.
 Working in teams, they will conduct research, analyse, evaluate and propose practical solutions to an assigned business planning or business development exercise.
-This will be supported by seminar work equipping the students with knowledge of approaches, tools and techniques for completing the task and an understanding of report formats appropriate for conveying the results.
-During the practicum, in-depth work will be undertaken in identifying the scope, opportunities, constraints and recommendations of the exercise.
-Students will learn to work with unstructured and incomplete information in real business settings, to develop research and networks to support their enquiry, to work successfully in teams, to present their findings and seek and received constructive feedback in a range of settings.
+This will be supported by online modules and seminar work equipping the students with knowledge of approaches, tools and techniques for completing the task and an understanding of report formats appropriate for conveying the results.
+During the practicum, in-depth work will be undertaken in identifying the scope, opportunities constraints and recommendations of the exercise.
+Students will learn to work with unstructured and incomplete information in real business settings, to develop research and networks to support their enquiry, to work successfully in teams, to present their findings and seek and receive constructive feedback in a range of settings.
 Students will also be encouraged to plan, reflect and modify their approaches to improve the outcomes of their efforts in managing the business project.

 - Global Corporate Governance 12.5 pts